Olivier Panis

+Early and personal life

+Olivier Jean Denis Marie Panis was born on 2 September 1966 in Oullins, Lyon.
+Panis started his career in karting.

-He is the father of racing driver Aurélien Panis.
+Panis is the father of racing driver Aurélien Panis.

 Career

-Born in Oullins, Lyon, Panis, like many Formula 1 racing drivers, raced karts early in his career.
-With support of his father, Jean Panis (1939-2018), a donut baker.
-After graduating from karts, Olivier raced several years in a number of "junior" series before racing in French Formula 3.
+After graduating from karts, Olivier raced several years in a number of junior series, including before French Formula 3.
 He won a championship in Formula Renault in 1989 and finished second in French Formula 3 in 1991.
 He eventually found himself in Formula 3000, and he won the series' championship there in 1993.

 Formula One

 The 27-year-old Panis earned an F1 drive in 1994 for the French-based Ligier team.
 He made his debut at Brazil, finishing eleventh.
 He earned a surprise second place that season at Hockenheim ahead of teammate Éric Bernard, and finished 11th in the standings for the marque.
 He finished every race except France.
 He was however disqualified in Portugal for illegal skid block wear.

 He earned another surprise second place at the 1995 Australian Grand Prix, in spite of being two laps behind the leader Damon Hill, and he also added a handful of fourths to his resume, giving him an 8th-place finish in the championship.